Getting started

 Select whether you want to be LONG or SHORT in the selected branch, then enter the amount of USDC or qty of the asset you want to trade.

 The trade panel shows your estimated execution price, fees, and balance change before you submit the order.
+These fields update as you change direction and size.

 Click Place long order or Place short order to confirm the trade in your wallet and open the position.

 Once the trade is confirmed, your new position appears in the Positions section at the bottom of the trading screen, showing your size, position value, and your position's collateral in that branch.
-You will also have been credited with conditional USDC in the other branches for the same event.

 Manage your positions